Nagaoka spin-valley ordering in silicene quantum dots: Results and discussion

 \subsection{Nagaoka polarization in presence of the spin-orbit interaction}

 Figure \ref{zso} shows the spectra for $X=11.7$ nm and $t_{SO}=3.9$ meV in the absence of the in-plane field $B_x=0$.
-We notice that with the spin-orbit interaction the agreement between the continuum and atomistic spectra is still very good.
-Moreover, the pattern of energy levels is similar to the one found in Fig. \ref{w20bxnoso} for $t_{SO}=0$ and $B_x=20$ T. For $t_{SO}=3.9$ meV and $B=0$ a single dot hosts a two-fold degenerate ground state [Fig. \ref{piery}(c,d)] with opposite spin and valley isospin components $\eta \sigma_z=-1$.
+The pattern of energy levels is similar to the one found in Fig. \ref{w20bxnoso} for $t_{SO}=0$ and $B_x=20$ T. For $t_{SO}=3.9$ meV and $B=0$ a single dot hosts a two-fold degenerate ground state [Fig. \ref{piery}(c,d)] with opposite spin and valley isospin components $\eta \sigma_z=-1$.
 This pattern of energy levels replaces the valley-degenerate ground-state with $\eta=\pm 1$ found for $t_{SO}=0$, $B_z=0$ and strong in-plane field that freezes the spin found for Fig. \ref{piery}(b).
 In these two above cases the Coulomb integrals between the single-electron states in the low-energy part of the spectrum are similar, hence the agreement of the three-electron spectra in Fig. \ref{zso} and Fig. \ref{w20bxnoso}.
 In presence of the intrinsic spin-orbit interaction there is a perfect anticorrelation between the $S_z$ and $\Sigma_{KK'}$ quantum numbers [Fig. \ref{zso}(a,b)].
 All the information on the eigenstates is therefore redundantly included in the spin and valley sets of quantum numbers.
-The above conclusions hold also for the deformed system with $\Delta X=2.1$ nm that are plotted in Fig. \ref{spo05so}.